Spider201866/Alan_web/memory-bank/progress.md

     *   Centralize more styling into `public/styles/styles.css` from other CSS files or inline styles to improve maintainability.

 ## Current Status
-The AlanUI Web Chatbot is functional and stable after resolving recent CSP and event handling issues.
+The AlanUI Web Chatbot is functional and stable.
+Recent work focused on resolving CSP/event handler issues and achieving visual consistency in header/appbar heights across different pages, particularly for `home.html` versus sub-pages, by fine-tuning CSS and HTML configurations.
 Documentation and memory bank files are up-to-date.
 The project is now poised for the next set of enhancements focusing on internationalization, PWA capabilities, and CSS organization.

 ## Known Issues
 - All server logic is in a single `server.js` file, which could become unwieldy for larger projects.